 Bun Cha is one of those dishes where you can eat and eat and eat and not really get full from it.
 The bun noodles, in general, aren’t really filling.
 Having fresh salads and herbs actually makes this dish quite light and healthy to eat during lunch or dinner.
 Here’s a top tip for those looking to make the grilled belly pork.
 To get the best flavours, make sure you marinate the pork overnight.
 Cook the pork on a grill or BBQ to get the smokey aromatic flavour on the pork.

 For me, Bun Cha is all about sharing and eating with the family.
-Usually, all the Vietnamese food would be laid out into big plates at the centre of the dining table.
+Usually, after cooking Vietnamese food, it would be laid out into big plates at the centre of the dining table.
 Everyone would get a small bowl for themselves.
 We would just dig in and help ourselves.
 I think that’s what a lot of Asian cuisines are all about.
 It’s the coming together of families and friends in eating something delicious.
 All while enjoying the company of one and other.

 Unlike other curries out there, Vietnamese curry is light and mild in spice.
 The use of coconut milk typically found in Thai curries gives this curry a nice subtle and creaminess flavours to the sauce.
 There is also a sweet element to the curry, which comes from the carrots, potatoes, and onions cooked in the same pot.
 In addition, you can choose chicken, beef, or vegetable as your curry choice.